 Metals form their oxides when reacting with oxygen.

 Metal oxides are basic in nature.

-When magnesium is burnt in air, it forms magnesium oxide.
-Burning in air means reaction with oxygen.
+When magnesium is burnt in the air, it forms magnesium oxide.
+Burning in the air means reacting with oxygen.

 Magnesium (Mg) + Oxygen (O2) → MgO (Magnesium oxide)

 Magnesium oxide forms magnesium hydroxide with water.
 Solution of Magnesium oxide turns red litmus paper blue.
 This means magnesium oxide is basic in nature.

 2. Reaction of Non-Metals with OxygenNon-metals forms their oxides when reacting with oxygen.

 Thus, Non-metal forms their oxide when reacts with oxygen.

 Non-metal oxides are acidic in nature.